 Raw Milk Case Studies

 This is an in-depth look at some raw milk dairies around the world.
 They are all very unique depending on the regulations or legalities that apply to them.
 This page may be of particular interest to dairy farmers seeking information about other raw milk dairies around the world.
-The articles show how farmers turn to raw milk to boost their profits and satisfy consumer demand.
+Some of the articles have audio interviews with the farmers themselves or videos showcasing their business.
+Please note: we have well over 30 case studies, however this page displays only 30.
+Regulators and policy makers, please see the following page: Raw Milk Around the World.

 Hilltop Dairy Farm has deep roots in dairy farming since 1880.
 The farm embraced changed and now the consumer connection has been revived with the launch of Moo Cow Raw Milk.